 Gaining practical experience with animals is critical for those hoping to work in many animal career paths.
+Many veterinarian programs require hands-on experience with animals to gain acceptance, and your experience will also provide you with valuable references.
 So how can you gain this essential experience?
 Here are ten of the best ways to gain experience working with animals:

 Work at a Veterinary Clinic

 Even if you are not intending to work in the animal health field, having prior work experience at a veterinary clinic is one of the best things you can include on your resume.
 Veterinary assistants and technicians tend to have superior animal handling skills combined with a solid knowledge of animal behavior and physiology.
 These attributes are highly valued in many career paths.

 Shelters and rescue groups are always in need of volunteers to perform a variety of tasks (such as completing kennel chores, providing basic obedience training, and assisting with the puppy or kitten adoption rooms).
 Volunteer experience is every bit as valuable as paid experience on your resume.
 Be sure to document your hours.

 Running a pet sitting business clearly demonstrates that you have both animal and entrepreneurial skills.
 This type of business has a low start-up cost and can be operated as a small-scale sideline business if you so desire.

 Your college major can be a great way to gain experience in an animal related field.
 Majors like animal science, biology, equine science, and marine biology can include a fairly substantial amount of hands-on experience working with animals.
 You may also have the opportunity to learn about anatomy and physiology through dissections and lab work.